|INFORMATION FOR PROSPECTIVE STUDENTS

 - 18 years of age.

 - High School Diploma or passing score on the GED or HiSet Tests.
+Verified by submission of official transcripts from institution or GED.

 - Application/Personal Information Form completed and returned with a $50 non-refundable application fee.